jeremysanders/eroimgtool/README.md

 ## Projection modes

+  * `full`: Use all photons and time periods.
+The source is at centre of image, with the output in relative detector coordinates.
+You will also need the `--detmap` option to match standard eROSITA evtool/expmap behaviour.
-  * `fov`: Source is within region within the standard circular mask, in detector coordinates.
-The source is located at the centre of the image.
+  * `fov`: Source is in the standard circular detector mask.
+The source is located at the centre of the imag, with the output in relative detector coordinatese.
-  * `fov_sky`: Source is within region within the standard circular mask, rotated into sky coordinates.
-The source is located at the centre of the image.
+  * `fov_sky`: Source is in the standard circular detector mask.
+The source is located at the centre of the image, with the output rotated into sky coordinates.
   * `det`: Detector coordinates, with the image centred on the centre of the detector.
   * `radial`: Region within the radial range (Rin<=r<Rout) given by `--proj-args Rin Rout`.
   * `radial_sym`: Region within the radial range (Rin<=r<Rout) given by `--proj-args Rin Rout`, rotated by angle of the source on the detector, to make a symmetric PSF for a radial region.